msens/docker-swarm/README.md

 - Click Add* next to **Credentials
 - Use vagrant as both Username and Password and click Add
 - Click Save

+#### Explanation
+There are four jobs predefined
+- books-fe - Deploy books front-end by running Ansible Playbook to our cluster
+- books-service - Deploy books front-end by running Ansible Playbook to our cluster
+- books-service-test - pull booksservice source code from github, compile, TEST, build container and push to docker repo, run tests, build, compile and push final code to docker repo.
+- books-service-tested - downstream job pulling code pushed to docker repo and use Ansible to deploy.

+Now, to see how it works, do the following:
+- run books-service-test - see that tests are run, and when ok how new docker container is build and pushed to repo for backend code.
+- run books-service-tested - run ansible playbook which will pull the tested container from docker repo and deploy in cluster.

+github source code for books-service that is being pulled: